 Dave was a member of the Society for the History of Astronomy, the Royal Meteorological Society, the British Sundial Society and the Geological Society of Edinburgh.
 He was elected a Fellow of the Royal Astronomical Society in 1963.

 From joining the British Astronomical Association in 1955 Dave was primarily an observer of aurora and noctilucent clouds but contributed from time to time to the Meteor, Lunar, Variable Star and Historical Sections.
 He was Assistant Director to Ron Livesey and Ken Kennedy of the Aurora Section for some 30 years and Director from 2005 to 2010.
 He was awarded the Lydia Brown Medal in 2003.
 In May 2012, asteroid 7120 was named Davidgavine by its discoverer Robert McNaught in recognition of Dave’s contribution to astronomy.

-An interest in the history of astronomy in Scotland, especially in the activities of forgotten luminaries such as Thomas Dick became, as he put it, ‘a hobby that got out of hand’.
+Dave always had a long standing interest in the history of astronomy, in particular its history in Scotland.
 He was encouraged to carry out serious research by his friend Professor Eric Forbes who became his supervisor.
-Nine years of part-time research in archives all over Britain resulted in the award of Scotland’s first Open University PhD in 1982, on Astronomy in Scotland 1745 - 1900.
-Dave enjoyed classical music, zany humour and cartoons (many drawn by his own hand), walking all over Scotland and holidaying in England, Europe and Canada.
+Nine years of part-time research in archives all over Britain resulted in the award of Scotland’s first Open University PhD in 1982 on Astronomy in Scotland 1745 – 1900.